a8espinoza/Automated-File-Organization/README.md

 To use a secondary function, run the script with the function name as an argument like so: <br />
 python organizationScript.py <function_name>

+Alternatively: <br />
+-  you may edit the saved_data.JSON file directy to change both the output groups and the input directory.
+To do this, you can reference both default_saved_data and personal_saved_data to get an idea of how to fill in saved_data